Min Bin: Acquisition of Bengal (1532–1533)

 If his claim that all of Bengal belonged to ancient Arakanese kingdoms is unfounded, it was nonetheless used by Min Bin as the pretext to exploit the growing weakness of Bengal.
 The sultanate had been in long decline due to its wars with the Delhi Sultanate and the Ahom Kingdom.
 On 7 October 1532 (9th waxing of Tazaungmon 894 ME), he led a combined invasion force of 12,000 (three armies of 11,000 men in a three-pronged attack, and a flotilla of war boats carrying 1,000 troops), and invaded Bengal.
-According to Arakanese chronicles, the combined invasion force defeated an Bengal army of 10,000 men and took Chittagong.
+According to Arakanese chronicles, the combined invasion force defeated a Bengal army of 10,000 men and took Chittagong.
 The armies then pressed on toward Dhaka on 1 December 1532 (5th waxing of Pyatho 894 ME).
 The Bengal army made a last stand outside Dhaka but was defeated.
 The sultan's defenses collapsed afterwards, and Arakanese forces entered Dhaka on 11 December 1532 (15th waxing of Pyatho 894 ME) without a fight.
 At Dhaka, on 8 February 1533 (Saturday, 15th waxing of Tabaung 894 ME), he received tributes from local lords of Bengal, and raised a 16-year-old princess of Bengal royalty to queen.
 He then paid a pilgrimage to Bodh Gaya on 26 March 1533 (2nd waxing of Kason 895 ME).
 He left Dhaka for Mrauk-U on 13 April 1533 (5th waning of Kason 895 ME).
 He appointed governors of the new acquired territories on 14 May 1533 (6th waning of Nayon 895 ME).

+Min Bin’s administration was militarily formidable.
+He commanded a highly organized and stratified army, including 40,000 royal guards, 20,000 palace troops, and 10,000 elite warriors led by capable commanders like Thado Min Hpu and Da Byi (ဒါးပိုင်ကြီး).
+According to Arakanese chronicles, Min Bin aimed to conquer twelve Bengali cities.
+For this campaign, he dispatched 50,000 troops under the leadership of Minister Da Byi.
+A pagoda was to be built on Wa-thaik Mountain (ဝသဲတောင်) to commemorate the victory.